tiantiy/shwina.github.io/_posts/2015-12-27-petsc-pycuda.md

 (http://www.mcs.anl.gov/petsc/petsc-current/src/vec/vec/impls/seq/seqcusp/veccusp.cu#VecCUSPGetCUDAArray).

 Here's how to do it with `petsc4py` and PyCUDA.
-We'll dot two vectors using a custom kernel.
+We'll multiply two vectors (elementwise) using a custom kernel.
-The following bits of code all go in a single Python script `petdot.py`.
+The following bits of code all go in a single Python script `gpumult.py`.
 First, we'll create the input and output vectors:

 {% highlight python %}